jrleeman/TGE/content/mechanical/screws.rst

 It is common to use screws and bolts with buts for parts with a clear-fit hole.
 `Washers <https://en.wikipedia.org/wiki/Washer_(hardware)>`_
 are used to distribute the load and reduce surface deformation.
-Locking washers and prevent the assembly from loosening with vibration and use.
+Locking washers prevent the assembly from loosening with vibration and use.
 Compounds such as `Loctite <http://www.loctite.com>`_ are also often used to lock threaded fasteners.